softwaremagico/ThinkMachine/README.md

 * Maybe somebody wants to change some texts on the character sheet.
 * Maybe somebody wants to translate it to a different language (see below for some instructions).
 * In general, I like the idea of free source, and I release this software under the GNU General Public License.
-* From version 0.4.0, random characters can be generated using this application.
-Now is more an application that a simple PDF generator.
+* Since version 0.4.0, random characters can be generated using this application.
+Now is more an application than a simple PDF generator.

 ## Adding a new language
 If you are interested in the translation of the sheet/application in a different language, at the [Wiki](https://github.com/softwaremagico/ThinkMachine/wiki/Adding-a-new-Language) of this project you can find some instructions.